Mt. Olympus Water & Theme Park Resort: Beginnings

-Mt.
-Olympus Water and Theme Park

-Hades 360 (then known as simply Hades) at Mt.
-Olympus, which has the world's longest underground tunnel on a roller coaster.
+Expansion into a theme park

+Hades 360 in 2007, when it was known simply as Hades.
 The pictured section of the ride has since been modified to include a barrel roll and an overbanked turn.

 Big Chief Karts and Coasters was renamed to Big Chief's Mt.
-Olympus Theme Park in 2004 and the park expanded its Greco-Roman theming.
-Later that year, Mt.
-Olympus entered into a partnership with the Mattei family, owners of the nearby Treasure Island Resort.
-This partnership merged Treasure Island's outdoor Family Land Waterpark and the Bay of Dreams indoor water park with the Mt.
-Olympus theme park, creating a co-owned complex known as the Mt.
-Olympus Water and Theme Park.
-These two parks were not physically connected at the time of the merger because the Playday Motel separated them, leading Mt.
-Olympus to purchase the Playday Motel and demolish it.
+Olympus Theme Park in 2004 as the park expanded its Greco-Roman theming.
+Later that year, the park entered into a partnership with the Mattei family, owners of the nearby Treasure Island Resort.
+This partnership merged Treasure Island Resort's outdoor Family Land Waterpark and indoor Bay of Dreams water park with the Mt.
+Olympus park, creating a co-owned complex known as Mt.
+Olympus Water & Theme Park Resort.
+These two parks were not physically connected at the time of the merger because a motel separated them.
+Mt.
+Olympus eventually purchased the motel and demolished it.

 The park opened their largest roller coaster, Hades, for the 2005 season.
-Hades is a wooden roller coaster which became notable for its unusually steep drops and angles, and received the inaugural Golden Ticket Award for Best New Ride from Amusement Today magazine.
+Hades is a hybrid wooden roller coaster, and it was notable for its drops and angles, which were unusually steep for wooden coasters at the time.
+It received the inaugural Golden Ticket Award for Best New Ride from Amusement Today.
 In 2006, Mt.
-Olympus introduced the Parthenon Indoor Theme Park, a 43,000 sq ft building containing several amusement rides, including a spinning Wild Mouse roller coaster called Opa. dus acquired Treasure Island entirely from the Mattei family.
-The purchase also included Pleasant View Motel, which became "Mykonos Village", and the Captain's Quarters, a family-oriented hotel building which was sold to Bluegreen Resorts and now operates as "Bluegreen Odyssey Dells", attached to the Hotel Rome (formerly the Treasure Island Resort).
-With the acquisition from the Mattei family, Mt.
-Olympus added 60 acre of real estate to their property, bringing the total area to 156 acre.
+Olympus introduced the Parthenon Indoor Theme Park, a 43,000 sq ft building containing several amusement rides, including a spinning wild mouse roller coaster called Opa.
+Mt.
+Olympus also acquired Treasure Island Resort entirely from the Mattei family.
+The purchase of Treasure Island Resort included Pleasant View Motel, which became Mykonos Village, and the Captain's Quarters, a family-oriented hotel which was sold to Bluegreen Resorts and now operates as Bluegreen Odyssey Dells, attached to the Treasure Island Resort, which became Hotel Rome.
+The acquisition of the resort added 60 acre of real estate to the park's property, bringing the total area to 156 acre.

+In 2010 and 2011, the park purchased several smaller nearby independent motels and hotels and renamed them, creating seven new lodging areas for the park.
+These acquisitions included Star Motel and Luna Inn & Suites (which became Poseidon's Village), Riverwalk Hotel (which became Santorini Village), American World Resort & Campground (which became Zeus's Village), and Four Seasons Motel (which became Poseidon's Village).
+Mt.
+Olympus also purchased the Raintree Resort and Conference Center.